 Q: …Why do you just add oregano?

-A: Simple: that’s how my mama always did it.
+A: Simple: that’s how my mom always did it.
 Seriously, she just loves the flavor of oregano and likes to add more (the Prego already has some in it).
-You can add more of any spices you like, too: parsley, basil, garlic, or just Italian seasoning!
+You can add more of any spices you like, too: parsley, basil, garlic, or just an Italian seasoning blend!

 Q: Do you use freshly grated parmesan?
 What about shredded parmesan?

 A: I don’t freshly grate mine.
 I use the canned stuff in the pasta aisle at Wal-mart, and I love the texture it gives the sauce.
-I do not recommend using shredded parmesan, because it will melt and give the sauce a lumpy, gooey vibe.
+Using shredded Parmesan from the bag will work too.

 Q: I don’t like mushrooms, can I leave them out?

 A: Of course!
 Like I said, the only mandatory items for this recipe are cheese, sauce, and noodles.
 You can omit the mushrooms, or you can add in more veggies that you like.
-I’d recommend trying onion or green pepper – let me know how it turns out!
+I’d recommend trying onion or green pepper if your kids will eat it!

 Q: Will I really use two pounds of lasagna?